Snatiolam/dotfiles/README.md

 | [SongRec](https://github.com/marin-m/SongRec)                         | Song recognition (Shazam client) |
 | [OBS](https://obsproject.com/)                                        | Screen recording / streaming     |
 | [mpv](https://mpv.io/)/[vlc](https://www.videolan.org/vlc/)           | Video players                    |

+### File Manager

+If you are trying to open your file explorer and is not opening the one you want by default you can set the default file manager by simply typing.

+'''sh
+application="thunar.desktop"
+xdg-mime default $application inode/directory
+'''